 In your bathroom, you can’t use any old paint.
 It’s a high moisture room, and if you use any type of regular paint, it will just peel right off the walls again.
-To avoid this happening, you need a better paint for the job.
+To avoid this from happening, you need better paint for the job.
 You’ll see most brands offer bathroom specific paint, so ensure you pick one of these for your bathroom.

 These paints work because they’re a satin finish, and have a tighter molecular structure.
 It not only makes it easier to wipe the paint down, but it also allows you to paint bathroom walls without them peeling.

-Bathtub Or Shower
+Bathtub or Shower

 You may have heard of bathtub paints, and are wondering what they can do for your home.
-These aren’t actually a true paint, but actually an acrylic resin that creates a new layer on the enamel of your tub.
+These aren’t actually true paint, but actually, an acrylic resin that creates a new layer on the enamel of your tub.
 It’s a good idea if your tub is looking old or marked from use.

 If you do want to do this, it’s better to call in a professional as they’re a dangerous substance to work with.
 Once it’s done though, it makes your tub look a lot better and will help you avoid having to replace the whole thing.

-Similarly to the bathroom, you need a type of paint that’s easily cleaned down in your kitchen.
+Similar to the bathroom, you need a type of paint that’s easily cleaned down in your kitchen.
 As you’re cooking, you’re prone to splashes on the walls, so they need to stand up to regular wiping.
 You don’t need to buy a specific kitchen paint for this room, but you’ll want to avoid flat or eggshell paints in here.
 Some homeowners even go for semi gloss paints here, just to be sure.

 When you’re painting a room, don’t forget about your ceilings.
 A fresh coat of ceiling paint will really liven up a room and help reflect light into it.
-For this reason, most home owners choose to use a flat white for it.
-This is easily found in most home ware stores, usually labeled as ‘ceiling paint’.
+For this reason, most homeowners choose to use a flat white for it.
+This is easily found in most homeware stores, usually labeled as ‘ceiling paint’.
 Glossy paints aren’t as ideal for this, as they actually make the space feel more limited.

-What about your painting your cabinets and wood work in your home?
+What about painting your cabinets and wood work in your home?
 Things like doors and railings will all need to be painted.
 In these cases, you’ll need a harder wearing paint for these jobs, as these areas of your home are in high use every day.
 A semi gloss or gloss paint will be the right choice here.

 If you have fresh drywall, the unpainted wall soaks up liquid unevenly, making it hard to paint.
 The trick is to buy a specialized drywall paint, that gives you an even surface to paint on.
-It’s 100% acrylic latex, and will often be labeled as a drywall or wallboard paint.
+It’s 100% acrylic latex, and will often be labeled as drywall or wallboard paint.
 Use this as a primer to give you a good surface, before you put the final color on.

 Finally, if you’re painting your basement walls, you’ll need a specialized type of paint for this.
 These walls are prone to weeping water, so they’re difficult to paint normally.
 Basements paints are designed to stand up to the moisture, and call even fill up some small cracks.
 It uses elastomeric action.
-That means it expands to fill the gap, and then resumes its original shape one the pressure is gone.
+That means it expands to fill the gap and then resumes its original shape once the pressure is gone.

-Picking The Right Paint For You
+Picking the Right Paint For You

 In certain rooms, you’ll need to pick a certain paint style to work with it.
-For example, in the bathroom you’ll need bathroom paints that are high gloss, in order to keep it in good shape despite the water in the air.
+For example, in the bathroom, you’ll need bathroom paints that are high gloss, in order to keep it in good shape despite the water in the air.
 If you’re painting your bathroom or kitchen, go for high sheen paints that can take water and cleaning.
 You’ll also need a higher sheen in your hallways, to stand up to traffic.

 In lower traffic rooms like your living room or bedrooms, you can pick flat colors that don’t need to stand up to moisture.
 Remember though, if there’s a mark on the paint though, it will be harder to get off.